priyanshsood64-lang/Induction-demo/README.md

 for my lecture about human relationships and understanding, i learn many new things from this lecture.
 Our seniors entertained us by singing songs and poetry.

+Day 5

+On fifth day of my college i woke up at 6 AM.After having breakfast i get ready for my classes.My first lecture started at 9:30 AM, it was lecture of English. our professor
+Manjot kaur introduced herself with all the students and told us to give our intro one by one coming in front of the class.

+Our second lecture was taken by professor Rajbir kaur she asked the students formulas of basic mathematics we studied in our class 11th and 12th.

+Our third lecture was taken by professor Mandeep Kaur. she taught us BEEE and the syllabus of BEEE. she taught us about DC Circuit, ohm's law, resistance, conductivity and resistivity etc.

+Day 6

+On the sixth day i did yoga in the early morning and  exercise for my mental and physical health.
+Then i started my day with meating my hostel mates.
+After that i went to my class at 9:30 AM it was lecture of P2P.
+Our seniors taught us about c++ coding with basics of c++.

+My second lecture was taken by professor Jaswant Singh.
+He taught us about data structures, coding and basics of computer.

+On 11:30 AM we got a break for relaxation.
+It was of an hour i enjoyed my this time with my friends.
+After lunch break, Dr.
+Arvind Dhingara,Mr.Jasvir Singh Sekhon and Dr.Lakhvir Singh Khana taught us about a site called Swayam.
+In this site all courses of every field available in low prices.